Killerjeremy07/Psn_Checker/README.txt

 if everything is done you can run the bot by typing: main.py

+if the newer version is not working: if the newer version is not working just download a older version of the code

 you dont have to give me credit idc about it but if you do would be nice just dont claim its yours thats all enjoy